nathanvilliger/kurtNN/README.md

-# kurtNNtests
+# kurtNN

-## Initial idea

-Can we train disperseNN-like networks to learn:
+This code is for estimating dispersal rate and variability from genetic variation, and is based on the [disperseNN software](https://academic.oup.com/genetics/article/224/2/iyad068/7117621) developed by Smith et al. (2023).
+Our goal here is to train disperseNN-like neural networks to learn:

 1. What is the typical dispersal distance?